Project Manager Resume Examples and Templates for 2023

 Sequenced Streamlined

-The Bureau of Labor Statistics forecasts that jobs for project management specialists will increase by about seven percent between 2021 and 2031.
-This growth rate is roughly the same as the average for all US vocations.
+The Bureau of Labor Statistics forecasts that jobs for project management specialists will increase by about 7% between 2021 and 2031.
+This growth rate is roughly the same as the average for all U.S. vocations.

 You can get more interviews in this growing field if you tailor your resume for each application.
 Start by looking at the job post and highlighting words that appear important – especially ones that are repeated or emphasized.
 These key phrases can tell you what details you may want to feature in your resume (as long as they’re accurate to your experience).

-For example, if the company is looking for someone collaborative, you should call out that aspect of your experience in your Profile and Key Skills sections.
+For example, if the company is looking for someone collaborative, call out that aspect of your experience in your profile and key skills sections.
 Or say the company has many non-English speaking clients.
-You may want to highlight your foreign language skills both in your Profile and as a separate section farther down the document.
+You may want to highlight your foreign language skills both in your profile and as a separate section farther down the document.
 With adjustments like these, you can make your resume more relevant to each opportunity.

-In nearly all cases, you should use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your relevant skills and experience.
-It’s also easiest for you to modify based on your job goals.
+In nearly all cases, use a Combination (or Hybrid) resume because it’s easiest for hiring managers to learn about your relevant skills and experience.
+It’s also simplest for you to modify based on your job goals.

 To increase your chances of an interview, write a strong cover letter.
 The key to an effective letter is customizing it based on each job opening.
 Read our project manager cover letter guide to learn how.
 For other related examples, see our operations manager and product manager cover letter guides.